Summer Food Service Program: Program operation

 The Food and Nutrition Service, an agency of the U.S. Department of Agriculture, administers SFSP at the Federal level.
 State education agencies administer the program in most States.
 In some areas, the State health or social service department or an FNS regional office may be designated.
 Locally, SFSP is run by approved sponsors, including school districts, local government agencies, camps, or private nonprofit organizations.
 Sponsors provide free meals to a group of children at a central site, such as a school or a community center.
 They receive payments from USDA, through their State agencies, for the meals they serve.

 States approve SFSP meal sites as open, enrolled, or camp sites.
 Open sites operate in low-income areas where at least half of the children come from families with incomes at or below 185 percent of the Federal poverty level, making them eligible for free and reduced-price school meals.
 Meals are served free to any child at the open site.
 Enrolled sites provide free meals to children enrolled in an activity program at the site where at least half of them are eligible for free and reduced-price meals.
 Camps may also participate in SFSP.
 They receive payments only for the meals served to children who are eligible for free and reduced-price meals.

 Units of local government, camps, schools, and private nonprofit organizations can sponsor the SFSP.
-If your organization already provides services to the community, and has capable staff and good management practices to run a food service, you can sponsor the SFSP.
-As a sponsor, you will attend the State agency's training, locate eligible sites, hire, train and supervise staff, arrange for meals to be prepared and delivered, monitor sites and prepare claims for reimbursement.